Rudy Ruettiger

-Daniel Eugene Ruettiger (born August 23, 1948) is an American motivational speaker and author who played college football for the Notre Dame Fighting Irish.
+Daniel Eugene "Rudy" Ruettiger (born August 23, 1948) is an American motivational speaker and author who played college football for the Notre Dame Fighting Irish.
 His early life and career at Notre Dame were the inspiration for the 1993 film Rudy.

 Biography

 Early life and family

 Daniel Eugene Ruettiger (nicknamed "Rudy") was born on August 23, 1948, in Joliet, Illinois.
 He was the third of 14 children and grew up with his German American family.
 Ruettiger did not excel scholastically, at least in part due to dyslexia.
 He attended Joliet Catholic High School and played for locally famous football coach Gordie Gillespie.

 Ruettiger joined the United States Navy after high school, serving as a yeoman on a communications command ship for two years; he then worked in a power station for two years.
 Ruettiger applied to Notre Dame and was rejected due to his low high school grades.
 He enrolled and attended nearby Holy Cross College, and after two years was accepted as a student at Notre Dame after many tries, in the fall of 1974.
 It was during his time studying at Holy Cross that Ruettiger discovered he had dyslexia.